 The Company's multi-family residential lending program also includes investments in low-income housing tax credit partnerships which own multi-family residential properties which have been allocated tax credits under the Code, as well as loans to such partnerships for the purpose of construction of such properties.
-See "Business--Investment Activities--Investment in Low-Income Housing Tax Credit Interests."
+See "Business - Investment Activities - Investment in Low-Income Housing Tax Credit Interests."

 COMMERCIAL REAL ESTATE AND LAND LOANS.
 The Company's lending activities include the acquisition of loans secured by commercial real estate, particularly loans secured by hotels and office buildings, which the Company began originating in late 1994 and late 1995, respectively.
-Commercial real estate loans currently are made to finance the purchase and refinance of properties, the refurbishment of distressed properties and, recently, the construction of hotels.
-At June 30, 1996, the Company's loans secured by commercial real estate (and land) amounted to \$224.6 million and consisted primarily of \$132.0 million and \$74.9 million of loans secured by hotels and office buildings, respectively.
+Commercial real estate loans currently are made to finance the purchase and refinance of properties, as well as the refurbishment of distressed properties.
+At March 31, 1996, the Company's loans secured by commercial real estate (and land) amounted to \$201.9 million and consisted primarily of \$113.9 million and \$61.3 million of loans secured by hotels and office buildings, respectively.
 In the future, the Company may expand the types of commercial loans originated by it, including without limitation loans secured by various special purpose health care properties.